On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical fluxes of ideal MHD equations

 \textbf{Remark 3.2 }: One of the major differences between the HLLC-L scheme and the HLLC-G scheme is that the HLLC-L scheme uses the HLL approximation to provide the numerical flux of the induction equation, which means that only the one-state approximation is used for the magnetic field.
 Such a solution is used because the consistency condition \cite{Toro2009}

 cannot be satisfied when using the two-state approximation for the fluid and magnetic field solutions simultaneously \cite{Li2005}, and violating consistency conditions may result in numerical oscillations \cite{Gurski2004}.
 Therefore, the HLLC-G scheme, which uses the RH jump relations to calculate all the components in $\mathbf{U}^{\text{l*},\text{r*}}$, needs an extra "smoothing" approach to suppress the oscillations.
-To be differentiated from the \textit{physical consistency} proposed below, Eq.~(\ref{eq:consistency}) is hereafter called the \textit{integral consistency} condition.
+To distinguish it from the {\textit{energy consistency} condition proposed below for the intermediate energies}, Eq.~(\ref{eq:consistency}) is hereafter referred to as the \textit{integral consistency} condition.
 Note that this condition has also been formulated for the four-state approximation of the HLLD scheme \cite{Miyoshi2005}, which will be further specified later. $\square$